Fermat's little theorem: Generalizations

 On the other hand, if n = pq is the product of two distinct prime numbers, then φ(n) = (p − 1)(q − 1).
 In this case, finding f from n and e is as difficult as computing φ(n) (this has not been proven, but no algorithm is known for computing f without knowing φ(n)).
 Knowing only n, the computation of φ(n) has essentially the same difficulty as the factorization of n, since φ(n) = (p − 1)(q − 1), and conversely, the factors p and q are the (integer) solutions of the equation x^{2} − (n − φ(n) + 1) x + n = 0.

-The basic idea of RSA cryptosystem is thus: if a message x is encrypted as y = x^{e} (mod n), using public values of n and e, then, with the current knowledge, it cannot be decrypted without finding the (secret) factors p and q of n.
+The basic idea of RSA cryptosystem is thus: If a message x is encrypted as y = x^{e} (mod n), using public values of n and e, then, with the current knowledge, it cannot be decrypted without finding the (secret) factors p and q of n.

 Fermat's little theorem is also related to the Carmichael function and Carmichael's theorem, as well as to Lagrange's theorem in group theory.

 Converse

-The converse of Fermat's little theorem is not generally true, as it fails for Carmichael numbers.
-However, a slightly stronger form of the theorem is true, and it is known as Lehmer's theorem.
-The theorem is as follows:
+The converse of Fermat's little theorem fails for Carmichael numbers.
+However, a slightly weaker variant of the converse is Lehmer's theorem: